-Figure 12-16: ACEmanager: Serial > LED Indicator
+Figure 11-14: ACEmanager: Serial > LED Indicator

-Table 12-10: Serial > LED Indicator
+Table 11-8: Serial > LED Indicator

 Field Description

-Display Options are: Disable (default) Enable If this field is set to Enable, the Activity LED ( :) on the AirLink router flashes red when traffic is being transmitted/received on the serial port.
+Display Options are: Disable (default) Enable If this field is set to Enable, the Activity LED ( ;; ) on the AirLink router flashes red when traffic is being transmitted/received on the serial port.

 Activity LED Traffic

 Off No traffic

 Flashing Green Traffic on WAN interface

 Flashing Red Traffic on selected serial port

 Flashing Yellow Traffic on both the WAN interface and selected serial port

 You can also use an AT command to configure this field.
-See SERIALLEDDISPLAY on page For a complete list of LED behavior, refer to the Hardware User Guide for your product.
+See SERIALLEDDISPLAY on page 521.
+For a complete list of LED behavior, refer to the Hardware User Guide for your product.

-Serial Port Sets the port that the Activity LED indicates.
-Options are: Primary (default) RS485 - Pins 2 and 6 of the I/O port.

-13: Applications Configuration
+12: Applications Configuration